Azure/azure-quickstart-templates/safewalk2-platform/README.md

 Login into the Azure portal (https://portal.azure.com)

 Create or select a blob storage account on the **same region** where you plan to deploy the Safewalk2 framework.
-It's recommended that the VHD Images live in a separate resource group in case you need to delete/move the system components.
+It's recommended that the VHD Images live in a separate resource group in case you need to delete/move the system components and keep the images for future deployments.
 Then add a container to copy/upload the VHD images into.

 You can use the storage tool AzCopy to get a copy of the custom VHD images in your container. <a href="http://aka.ms/downloadazcopy" target="_blank">Download and install the latest version of AzCopy</a>